“U.S. Expresses Alarm Over Georgian Govt’s Anti-Democratic Measures, Says Matthew Miller”

 AI

-According to Miller, this decision was made after a comprehensive review of bilateral cooperation with Georgia due to their persistent anti-democratic actions and anti-Western statements made by high-level officials.
-He emphasized that the Georgian government can regain its trajectory by holding free and fair elections, repealing anti-democratic legislation, and making progress on EU accession reform recommendations.
+According to Miller, this decision was made after a comprehensive review of bilateral with Georgia due to their persistent anti-democratic actions and anti-Western statements made by high-level officials.
+He emphasized that the Georgian government can regain its Euro-Atlantic trajectory by holding free and fair elections, repealing anti-democratic legislation, and making progress on EU accession reform recommendations.

 During the Q&A portion of the briefing, Miller was asked if this decision represents a second round of measures to be taken by the U.S. He clarified that this is not a second action, but rather a continuation of the $95 million funding cuts to the Georgian government.
 When asked about the U.S. granting exceptions and naming the 90 individuals on whom visa restrictions have been imposed, Miller stated that this was done to counter disinformation in Georgia denying the sanctions.